-Baltimore, Maryland: National Pinball Museum - Tilt!Traced the electrifying path of mechanical and computerized arcade contraptions since 1777.
-Had a "Pay to Play" room with 100 operating machines.
+Baltimore, Maryland: National Pinball Museum (Gone)Traced the electrifying path of mechanical and computerized arcade contraptions since 1777.
+Had "Pay to Play" room with 100 operating machines.
 Opened 2010.
 Closed 2011.
 Moved and reopened 2012.
 Closed again 2013.
 Sold everything off April 2014.

 - Was in Washington, DC, then moved to Baltimore.